AIDOaRt-VCE-Team/Solution-framework/README.md

 # AIDOaRt VCE Use Case Demo

-This repository contains the produced materials of the Hackathon challenges organized in the context of [AIDOaRt European project](https://sites.mdu.se/aidoart).
+This repository contains the produced materials of the Hackathon challenges organized in the context of the [AIDOaRt European project](https://sites.mdu.se/aidoart).
 All these materials have been presented in the paper entitled **Towards Automating the Design of Cyber-Physical Systems: The Experience of Volvo Construction Equipment** submitted to The 19th European Conference on Modelling Foundations and Applications (ECMFA 2023)

 All the resources, including the tools and the article, have been realized by: